afollestad/material-dialogs/README.md

 ### Callbacks

-To know when the user selects a button, you set a callback.
+To know when the user selects an action button, you set a callback.
 There's three variations of the callback for the action buttons:

 ```java
 new MaterialDialog.Builder(this)